Timothy Garton Ash explains the thinking behind this project, how the website works and how we hope people around the world will participate.

 Precisely if we believe in the universalist promise of the Enlightenment, the time has come to work towards a more genuinely universal universalism.
 One way to do that is to advance principles that we believe both should and can apply for all women and men everywhere, whatever their nationality, religion or cultural heritage – and then be open to revisions, challenges and alternatives.

-Each draft principle is accompanied by an explanatory essay in which I say a little more about the issues it addresses, give a few examples and links to other sources, and highlight points for discussion.
+Each principle is accompanied by an explanatory essay in which I say a little more about the issues it addresses, give a few examples and links to other sources, and highlight points for discussion.
 I emphasise “a little”.
 Many of these issues have been the subject of learned political, legal and philosophical debate for centuries.
 In a world transformed by electronic communication and mass migration, old questions are posed anew.
 There is much more to be said on every subject.
-These are just my personal introductions, to help start an informed debate.
+These are just my short personal introductions, to help start an informed debate.
+If you want to learn more, please read my book, Free Speech: Ten Principles for a Connected World.
+If you get it as an e-book, it has links to all sorts of fascinating material, both on the site and across the internet.

 Crucially, we then have case studies – many of them written by our students – which connect these necessarily general principles to real life experiences from around the world.
 Without these examples, this could all seem abstract and wishy-washy.
 Only by working out what we think on these individual cases can we determine what the principles really mean.
 With your help, the list of case studies will grow as the debate progresses.